rsun-as/MonoDevelopP4Addin/README.md

-This Add in was originally written at Kabam, Inc / Aftershock by me and was approved for open sourcing in 2017
+This Add in was originally written at Kabam, Inc / Aftershock LLC by me and was approved for open sourcing in 2017